joetannenbaum/alfred-php-workflow-site/pages/docs/debugging.md

 }
 ```

-If you want to log data to the Workflow Debugger, you can use the `logger` method.
-This will only print logs when the Workflow Debugger is open:
+If you want to log information to the Workflow Debugger, you can use the `logger` method.
+This method will only print logs when the Workflow Debugger is open:

 ```php
 $workflow->logger()->info('HOME: ' . $workflow->env('HOME'));